|

 and "The

+Wolf Man".
 Also, just saw the sequel "An American Werewolf in Paris"

 and I was very surprise.
 It was pretty damn good.
 Not as good as the original, but very